Lookup Functions

-VLOOKUP and HLOOKUP are among the most frequently used tools in Excel, because they allow users to transfer large quantities of data based on a given criterion.
+VLOOKUP and HLOOKUP are among the most frequently used functions in Excel.
+They allow users to transfer large quantities of data based on a given criterion.

-Please feel free to download the spreadsheet files we will use in this article:
+Feel free to download VLOOKUP and HLOOKUP practice sheets we’ll use in this article:

 VLOOKUP and HLOOKUP - practical examples

-1. Lookup value: The value to be found, or in other words, the value which serves as key and makes the connection with the data source.
-(In this case these are Lazio and Fiorentina in cells H4 and H5.)
+1. Lookup value.
+This is the value we use to search, which serves as a key and makes the connection with the data source.
+(In this case, the lookup values are Lazio and Fiorentina in cells H4 and H5.)

-3. Column index number: The column from which we would like to extract a value when there is a match.
+3. Column index number.
+We extract a value from this column when there’s a match.

-4. Range lookup: Tells the formula whether to look for the closest match or for an exact match.
-The two possible values for this argument are TRUE or FALSE: when we select TRUE we are saying that it is OK to find the closest match, while FALSE indicates that we want an exact match.
+4. Range lookup.
+This feature tells the formula to look for the closest or exact match.
+This argument can take on two forms: TRUE or FALSE.
+With TRUE, we say finding the closest match is OK, while FALSE indicates that we want an exact match.

 VLOOKUP function arguments